Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > Earlier satellites from NOAA used AVHRR/2 which lacked channel 3A and AVHRR/1, which lacked channels 3A and 5.

-As you might see, we only have two channels covering the visible spectrum, meaning we can't get the the full color spectrum from the data the sensor collects - **True color isn't possible on AVHRR/3.**
+As you might see, we only have two channels covering the visible spectrum (Ch2 partly covers it), meaning we can't get the actual colors the sensor could have seen from the data it collects - **True color isn't possible on AVHRR/3.**

 But how do we get colored composites if we can't see the actual RGB wavelengths?
 We can assign arbitrary wavelengths to the R, G, and B channels, this results in a **False color composite**.
-These are useful in some cases, such as highlighting things that might not be visible in the true color spectrum. *They also look nicer.*
+These are useful in cases, such as highlighting things that might not be visible in the true color spectrum. *They also look nicer.*

 Let's take the `221` RGB composite as an example, it assigns channel 2 (centered at 630 nm) to the red and green output channels, and channel 1 (centered at 862 nm) to the blue output channel.
 This does not represent the actual RGB color wavelengths, **hence it isn't true color**.